Marketing

 The marketing faculty embrace research traditions grounded in psychology and behavioral decision-making, economics and industrial organization, and statistics and management science.

-These traditions support research inquiries into consumer behavior, firm behavior, the development of methods for improving the allocation of marketing resources, and understanding of how marketing works in a market setting.
+These traditions support research inquiries into consumer psychology, consumer behavior, firm behavior, the development of methods for improving the allocation of marketing resources, and understanding the role marketing plays in the economy.

-A small number of students are accepted into the PhD Program in marketing each year.
+A small number of students are accepted into the PhD Program in marketing each year, which permits the tailoring of the program of study to fit the background and research interests of the individual.
 Students and faculty work together closely, and we have program-wide social gatherings throughout the year.
-This permits the tailoring of the program of study to fit the background and career goals of the individual.

 A marketing student’s program of study usually includes several doctoral seminars taught by marketing faculty, some doctoral seminars taught by other Stanford GSB faculty, and a considerable number of graduate-level courses in related departments outside the business school, depending on a student’s particular area of investigation.